pipelight/doc.pipelight/other_topics/why_detailed.md

 ## Technical choices

-Here after we'll discuss some technical choices and development decisions.

-### Why typescript over classic TOML/ YAML ?
+### Why Typescript over already wide spread TOML/ YAML ?

 ::: tip tl;dr

-for flexibility and reusability
+For flexibility and reusability

 :::

 Usual configuration optimised languages (TOML/ YAML) are not easy to tweak.

 **Variables**, **structs** and **loops** does not exist natively in those languages.
-Consequently, those features depends on the automation tool implementing them resulting in different syntax for every tool.
+Consequently, those features depends on the automation tool implementing them resulting in different syntax for every tools.

 ```yaml
 kind: pipeline